lucymonie/tdd-practice/pair-coding/README.md

 - `co.basket` an object that counts the number of each item that has been scanned

 Additional methods and properties that could be added
-- `co.remove()` method so scanned items can be removed from the basket and the subtotal reduced by the price of the item
 - `co.receipt()` method to generate a recipt from `co.basket`, `co.discount()` and `co.total`
+- `co.refund()` method to refund an item after the transaction is completed, and create a new receipt
 - Refactor Checkout function so `co.scan()` is a pure function and returns a new basket after each scan rather than modifying the basket object